 Sometimes, life is disappointing.
 Lately, I learned that one of my high school friends just got divorced.
 Most of the children of a pastor influential in my childhood are hostile to the Lord.
-And if I lose my stainless-steel straw anytime in the next year, I might as well have been using plastic the whole … Continue reading Fighting Discouragement with Remembrance
+And if I lose my stainless-steel straw anytime in the next year, I might as well have been using plastic the whole time.
+I aired

 by Sean Luke In just a few weeks, I will marry the most beautiful woman in the world.
 Sophia Smith can laugh without words.
 When she smiles with her eyes, a room rings reminiscent of sleigh bells on Christmas; wonder of wonders, I hear it said, “this gift is for you.”
 But of course, it … Continue reading Beauty Points Beyond

 When you think of the marketplace giants in the nineteenth century, few people loom as large as John D. Rockefeller.
 His company, Standard Oil, serves as the foundation of our modern anti-trust legislation, the set of laws that exist to prevent the creation of monopolies and regulate anti-competitive business behavior.
 And yet, for all his ruthlessness in business, Rockefeller also considered himself a devout Christian.

 by Christopher Easley When I was a teenager, I read Mark Cahill’s One Thing You Can’t Do in Heaven.
 The title of the book refers to evangelism: In heaven, there won’t be anyone who doesn’t know Jesus to share the good news with.
 The time to change lives for eternity is now!
 Despite Cahill’s winsome … Continue reading Eternal Mission: Why Our Greatest Work Awaits Us in the Life to Come